How can we make it easier for those experiencing homelessness in Waterloo Region to access healthcare?

 What Inspires Us

-Bringing ShelterCare to Waterloo Region will increase the health and life expectancy for those living in vulnerable conditions while reducing pressure on hospitals and emergency services.
+Making ShelterCare a permanent reality in Waterloo Region will increase the health and life expectancy for those living in vulnerable conditions while reducing pressure on hospitals and emergency services.

 “Recently, a gentleman who was homeless needed to have major heart surgery.
 He was discharged from hospital when he was stable, as any of us would be, however the only home he had to go to in order to continue his recovery was our Charles Street Men’s Shelter.
 Staff did the best we could to make him feel comfortable, but our shelter building is not well equipped for this type of need.”Shelter worker